Linearizing Algebraic Matroids: The Best Case: Algebraically Closed and Characteristic Zero

 \subsection{Specialization}

 In the proof of Theorem \ref{thm: K/k-linear} (2), we use an intermediate result about linear matroids that is interesting in its own right.
 Let us set up terminology for some specific linear matroids.
 For an $r\times n$ matrix $A$ in a field, denote by $M(A)$ the linear matroid with ground set $\{1,\ldots, n\}$ and independent sets $I$ such that the columns of $A$ indexed by $I$ are linearly independent.
-We also denote, for $B\subseteq \{1,\ldots, n\}$ by $A\llbracket B\rrbracket$ the submatrix of $A$ with columns indexed by $B$.
-The last concept we need is the specialization of a matrix $A\in k(P)^{r\times n}$ to $k$; if $z\in V(P)$, we denote by $A_z\in k^{r\times n}$ the matrix we get by evaluating the (any coset representatives of) entries of $A$ at $z$. \begin{theorem} Let $k$ be an algebraically closed field of characteristic zero, $S = k[x_1, \ldots, x_n]$, and $P \subseteq S$ be a prime ideal.
+If $B\subseteq \{1,\ldots, n\}$ define $A\llbracket B\rrbracket$ to be the submatrix of $A$ with columns indexed by $B$.
+The last concept we need is the specialization of a matrix $A\in k(P)^{r\times n}$ to $k$; if $z\in V(P)$, we denote by $A_z\in k^{r\times n}$ the matrix we get by evaluating any coset representatives of entries of $A$ at $z$. \begin{theorem} Let $k$ be an algebraically closed field of characteristic zero, $S = k[x_1, \ldots, x_n]$, and $P \subseteq S$ be a prime ideal.
 Suppose that $A$ is a matrix with entries in $k(P)$.
-There exists a nonempty set $U \subseteq V(P)$ such that for every $u \in U,$ $M(A) = M_{A_u}$. \end{theorem} \begin{proof} Because $k$ is closed $X = V(P)$ is non-empty by Lemma \ref{lem: noth} (a).
+There exists a nonempty set $U \subseteq V(P)$ such that for every $u \in U,$ $M(A) = M(A_u)$. \end{theorem} \begin{proof} Because $k$ is algebraically closed, $X = V(P)$ is nonempty by Lemma \ref{lem: noth} (a).
 By Lemma \ref{lem: noth} (b), if $f\in S-P$ is nonzero, $V(P)\cap V(f)$ (which may be empty) is a proper algebraic subset of $V(P)$.

 We describe the set $U$ by defining two algebraic subsets that we remove from $X$ In order to evaluate $A$ at $z \in k^n$, we need to make sure that every element of $A$ is defined at $z$.
 Every nonzero entry $A_{ij}$ of $A$ has a representative $[f_{ij}]/[g_{ij}]$, where $f_{ij}, g_{ij}\in S-P$ are nonzero.
 Let $D$ be the union of $V(g_{ij})$ over all entries $A_{ij}$.
 If $z \in V(P)-D$, every element of $A_z$ is defined.